nelvintan/nelvintan.github.io/financial.md

 (**Note.** ES3.SI introduced above can be bought using one's SRS funds -- this is personally what I use my SRS funds for.)

-Do note that the withdrawal of SRS after retirement age can be a bit tricky (see [here](https://www.dbs.com.sg/personal/articles/nav/retirement/srs-withdrawals-stagger-and-save) for a comphrehensive detail) -- but do rest assure that you will definitely gain via a reduction of taxes, though minimization of taxes would require a staggering strategy (assuming one has more than 400k in his/her SRS by the time one retires):
+Do note that the withdrawal of SRS after retirement age can be a bit tricky (see [here](https://www.dbs.com.sg/personal/articles/nav/retirement/srs-withdrawals-stagger-and-save) for a comprehensive detail) -- but do rest assure that you will definitely gain via a reduction of taxes, though minimization of taxes would require a staggering strategy (assuming one has more than 400k in his/her SRS by the time one retires):
-- At the roughly the same date for 10 years, withdraw 40k SGD worth of cash/investments from your SRS account.
+- At roughly the same date for 10 years, withdraw the maximum tax-free amount of cash/investments from your SRS account.
+For each year i, this amount can be calculated via:
+$\text{maximum tax-free amount in year i}=2\times(20000-\text{other taxable income in year i})$.
 - On the 10th year, withdraw everything that is left.

-- E.g., if the retirement age for the SRS account is 63, then you may start the withdrawal process after your 63rd birthday.
+**When to start?** If the retirement age for the SRS account is 63, then you may start the withdrawal process after your 63rd birthday.

+**Remarks:**
+- Note that investment dividends (e.g., from ES3.SI) do not count as taxable income and will not impact your SRS withdrawal strategy.
-**Remark.** There are also other ways to obtain tax reliefs (i.e., reduce your personal income tax) -- refer to this [guide](https://www.income.com.sg/blog/tax-relief-singapore).
+- There are also other ways to obtain tax reliefs (i.e., reduce your personal income tax) -- refer to this [guide](https://www.income.com.sg/blog/tax-relief-singapore).

 *(Other things that might be of financial interest: lasting power of attorney, and writing of will -- explanations of these are omitted here.)*